Barre (exercise): History

-Barre was created by the ballerina Lotte Berk in London in 1959.
+Although barre exercises have been an essential part of dancer training since at least the 18th century, barre as an exercise form outside the ballet studio was created by the ballerina Lotte Berk in London in 1959.
 After injuring her back, Berk got the idea of combining her ballet barre routines with her rehabilitative therapy to form an exercise system.
 In 1959 she opened The Lotte Berk Studio in her West End basement.
-She numbered Joan Collins and Barbra Streisand among her students.

 One of Berk's students, Lydia Bach, brought barre to the United States.
 She opened the Lotte Berk Method studio in New York City in 1971, where it operated until 2005.
 Instructors from the studio went on to found some of the major chains providing barre classes, including Physique 57, The Bar Method, and Exhale Spa.

 Barre rapidly expanded in popularity in the 2010s.
 By 2015, the Pure Barre chain alone had nearly 300 studios in the United States, and The Bar Method had over 80.
 The Los Angeles based chain Pop Physique popularized Barre by appealing to a younger urban hipster demographic, opening studios In Los Angeles, New York, and San Francisco.

-Niki Rein brought barre to the UK with her London-based chain, Barrecore.
-Sadie Lincoln, co-founder of the barre3 chain of studios attributes the growth of popularity of barre to people wanting smaller, more connected fitness classes in the economic climate following the Global Financial Crisis.
+Natalie Catlah, brought barre back to the UK in 2009 with her Newcastle Upon Tyne based studio, The Barre Workout (The -B-Workout).
+Sadie Lincoln, co-founder of the barre3 chain of studios attributes the growth of popularity of barre to people wanting smaller, more connected fitness classes in the economic climate following the 2008 financial crisis.
 Tanya Becker, co-founder of the Physique 57 chain suggests that the appeal of barre is that classes deliver well-rounded exercise in a short space of time.
 The American Council on Exercise noted a rise in popularity of barre classes after the release of the 2010 movie Black Swan.